 The Bird Atlas 2007–11, although a fantastic source of information about spatial changes in distribution and abundance for many bird species over the past 40 years, does not tell the whole story for Hen Harrier populations.
 This is partly because scarce and elusive birds like Hen Harriers are not reliably detected during timed Atlas fieldwork that is used to derive measures of change in abundance.
 This means that apparent gains and declines in abundance may simply be caused by stochastic variation in the birds seen, between surveys.
 It should also be noted that occupancy and abundance of Hen Harriers had already declined in some parts of the UK before the first Atlas survey was carried out.

 Hen Harrier cannot currently be monitored via the BTO/JNCC/RSPB Breeding Bird Survey because it is not encountered frequently enough during this survey to estimate reliable population trends.
 However, annual monitoring data are collected by hundreds of dedicated individuals around the UK, including Wales, the Isle of Man, the north of England, and Scotland.
 By far the largest annual consolidation of this data is carried out by the Scottish Raptor Monitoring Scheme (SRMS), which aims to gather distributional and productivity data on raptors from all over Scotland.
-The data are currently used to produce annual SRMS Reports, the most recent of which covers the 2012 breeding season (Etheridge et al. 2012).
-It is apparent from this report that there are large regional differences in the occupancy of known home ranges checked by surveyors (from 70% in Orkney and 61% in the Hebrides to 34% in North Highlands, 33% in East Highlands and 16% in southern Scotland), and in the productivity of breeding pairs (from 2.3 and 1.5 fledged juveniles per pair in the Hebrides and North Highlands, respectively, to 0.8 in Orkney and East Highlands and 0.9 in South Scotland).
+The data are currently used to produce annual SRMS Reports, the most recent of which covers the 2015 breeding season (PDF).
+It is apparent from this report that there are large regional differences in the occupancy of known home ranges checked by surveyors (from 81% in the Uists and 77% in Argyll to 31% in Central Scotland and 44% in Orkney), and in the productivity of breeding pairs (from 2.2 and 1.9 fledged juveniles per pair in the Uists and Argyll, respectively, to 0.4 in Central Scotland and 0.9 in Orkney).
 The annual nature of this dataset, and the species-specific focus of many contributors, makes it better suited than Bird Atlas data to elucidating spatial and temporal variation in Hen Harrier populations, and to understanding the likely drivers of population.
 However, more detailed analyses to examine population variation over time and between different areas, must take account of differences in annual survey coverage, which can be considerable.
 These analyses, which are being undertaken by BTO in collaboration with partner organisations in the SRMS, are ongoing.

 Hen Harrier conservation framework